Vupiad/Tutor-Support-System/README.md

-# TutorSupport System
+# Tutor Support System

-A comprehensive tutor-student matching and session management platform built with Flask, designed for HCMUT (Ho Chi Minh University of Technology).
+A comprehensive tutor-student matching and session management platform built with Flask and semantic AI, designed for HCMUT (Ho Chi Minh University of Technology).

 ## 📋 Table of Contents